If you use manual, online and/or credit payments, you can use these tips to manage payments, handle exceptions or make refunds.

 Payment overview and management

-Overwriting the payment status
+Adjusting the payment status

-Restoring timed out bookings
+Restoring timed-out bookings

 If you’ve enabled the credit system and allow users to cancel their bookings, credits will be automatically refunded once a user cancels a booking.